Multiplicity structure of the arc space of a fat point: Main results

 \end{theorem} \begin{corollary} Let $m$ be a positive integer and $k$ be a differential field of zero characteristic.
 Then

 where $k[x^{(\leqslant \ell)}] / \langle x^m\rangle^{(\infty)} := k[x^{(\leqslant \ell)}] / (k[x^{(\leqslant \ell)}] \cap \langle x^m\rangle^{(\infty)})$. \end{corollary}

+Given a polynomial ideal and monomial ordering, the monomials which do not appear as leading terms of the elements of the ideal are called \emph{standard} monomials.
 Motivated by applications to combinatorics, Afsharijoo used computations experiment to conjecture~\cite[Section 5]{Afsharijoo2021} a description of the standard monomials of $\langle x^m\rangle^{(\infty)}$ with respect to the degree lexicographic ordering.
 Our second main result, Theorem~\ref{thm:non-initial}, gives such a description and, combined with Lemma~\ref{lem:nonoverlap}, establishes the conjecture.

 \begin{theorem} Let $k$ be a differential field of zero characteristic.
 Consider a degree lexicographic monomial ordering on $k[x^{(\infty)}]$ with the variables oredered as $x < x' < x'' < \ldots$.
 Let $m$ and $i$ be positive integers with $1 \leqslant i \leqslant m$.
 Then the set of standard monomials of the ideal $\langle x^i, (x^m)^{(\infty)} \rangle$ is $\mathcal{F}_{i - 1, m - i}$ (see Definition~\ref{def:fair}).
 Note that, for $i = m$, we obtain differential ideal $\langle x^m \rangle^{(\infty)}$. \end{theorem}